trajceskijovan/Custumer-Churn/README.md

 # Feature selection by using chi-square test:
 ![](samples/11.png)

-# Preprocessing Data & fixing Class Balance for Train data set:
+# Preprocessing & fixing Class Balance for Train data set:
 1. Split the data using a stratified sampling approach (70/30 ratio)
 2. Inspect target distibution
 3. Our dataset is not balanced as we have 80% for Stay and 20% for Leave/Churn